Monongahela River: Everything You Ever Wanted To Know

 The Wharf District

 The Wharf District in Morgantown, WV is located just steps away from the Monongahela and Mon River Trail.
-Visitors can choose between multiple restaurant options, each with their own unique menu.
+Visitors can choose between multiple restaurant options, each with its own unique menu.
 Choose lighter fair at the dog-friendly River Birch Cafe, or find rustic comfort-food at Morgantown Flour and Feed and Table 9.
-Pick from the craft beer list at Mountain State Brewing Company, or the wine list at Oliverio’s Ristorante.
+Pick from the craft beer list at Mountain State Brewing Company or the wine list at Oliverio’s Ristorante.

 Following the river a little further north, you’ll find your way to Terra Cafe in Star City, WV.
 The locally-owned cafe offers healthy breakfast, lunch, and dinner menus with vegan, vegetarian, and gluten-free options.
 Freshly-baked pastries and desserts are prepared daily and always on display as soon as guests arrive.